HandsOnDataViz/book/docs/HandsOnDataViz.md

 JavaScript, a very common coding language for the web, so you can customize it further if you have skills or support from a developer.

-TODO: Create and insert a new version of the demo, featuring ECGreenway route thru CT or East Coast, points with photos, and pop density of towns to highlight how this bike route connects cities.

 <img src="images/13-leaflet/lmwgs-map.png" alt="Explore the [interactive Leaflet Maps with Google Sheets](https://handsondataviz.github.io/leaflet-maps-with-google-sheets/)."  />
 <p class="caption">
 Figure 13.1: Explore the [interactive Leaflet Maps with Google